 Squier 40th Anniversary Jazzmaster: Who Is This For?

 The Squier 40th Anniversary Jazzmaster is a solid choice for a wide range of players.
-Its attainable price point and brand recognition will definitely appeal to newer players looking to get started on a better than average guitar, and its robust construction and great playability boost the appeal for more experienced players looking to get into a Jazzmaster without paying Fender money.
+Its attainable price point and brand recognition will definitely appeal to newer players looking to get started on a better-than-average guitar.
+And its robust construction and great playability boosts its appeal for more experienced players looking to get into a Jazzmaster without paying Fender money.

 Appearance / Features / Controls

 Our test model had a Lake Placid Blue finish, which looked fantastic paired with the all gold hardware.
-Even the pickguard was gold, and the neck plate came with a special “40th Anniversary Edition” engraving.
-If you’d prefer a different color option, it’s also available in Surf Green, Olympic White, and Satin Desert Sand.
+Even the pickguard was gold and the neck plate came with a special “40th Anniversary Edition” engraving.
+If you’d prefer a different color, it’s also available in Surf Green, Olympic White, and Satin Desert Sand.

 It came with a maple neck and was topped with a maple fretboard.
 This is the same no matter which color you opt for, so if you’re not a fan of maple boards, this might not be the guitar for you.

-Like most Squier models it had a poplar body, which really helped to keep the weight down – this is always useful on Jazzmasters as they are physically large guitars.
+Like most Squier models, it had a poplar body, which really helped keep the weight down.
+This is especially helpful on Jazzmasters, which are physically large guitars.

-The bolt on maple neck had a C shape profile, which was in all, very comfortable.
-It had a 25.5” scale, with 24 frets – perfect for exploring an expanded range of chords and scales.
+The bolt-on maple neck had a C-shape profile, which was very comfortable.
+It had a 25.5” scale with 24 frets – perfect for exploring an expanded range of chords and scales.

 Being a Jazzmaster, it had the classic floating tremolo system.
-This system is very different to that found on the Stratocaster, but it works so well on this platform.
-This particular trem bridge is a big reason for the Jazzmaster’s popularity in surf rock styles, so if this is your preferred genre, you’ll love this feature.
+This system is very different than that found on the Stratocaster, but it works so well on this platform.
+This particular trem bridge is a big reason for the Jazzmaster’s popularity in surf-rock styles.
+So if that’s your preferred genre, you’ll love this feature.

-As for pickups, it came with a pair of Fender designed Alnico single coils.
-Visually, they look a lot like soapbar P90s, but they are much closer to a standard single coil in terms of tone.
-The hardware, as mentioned was all gold colored, with quality vintage style tuners, and a real bone nut.
+As for pickups, it came with a pair of Fender-designed Alnico single coils.
+Visually, they look a lot like soapbar P90s, but they’re much closer to a standard single coil in terms of tone.
+The hardware was all gold colored, with quality vintage style tuners and a real bone nut.

 Performance / Sound

-Out of the box, the setup was excellent.
-If you’ve heard that all Jazzmasters need a neck shim before they’re truly playable, this really isn’t the case with modern versions like this one.
-It had a great low action, an arrow straight neck, and the fretwork was absolutely superb.
+The setup was excellent right out of the box.
+If you’ve heard that all Jazzmasters need a neck shim before they’re truly playable, this really isn’t the case with modern versions.
+It had a great low action, an arrow-straight neck, and the fretwork was absolutely superb.

 One of the things that might intimidate newer players about the Jazzmaster is the array of controls and switches.
 One of the unique selling points of this guitar has always been the inclusion of its lead and rhythm circuits.